dizzib/fireprox/README.md

-    npm install -g livescript   # ensure livescript is installed globally ./task/bootstrap            # compile the scripts and install dependencies

-    node dist/task/repl         # run the build scripts b.fc                        # compile everything
+    npm install -g livescript   # ensure livescript is installed globally ./task/bootstrap            # compile the scripts and install dependencies node dist/task/repl         # run the build scripts b.fc                        # compile everything

-Then run it from another terminal:
+Then to run it from another terminal:

     node dist/site/server